def-mycroft/zero-lift-simulator/README.md

-# Zero Lift Simulator
+# Zero Utilities

-This repository provides a basic scaffold for the `zero-liftsim` command line interface.
-The CLI is meant to be extended as the simulator implementation evolves.
+This repository started as a lift simulation prototype.
+The simulation code remains, but the focus has shifted to reusable utilities and documentation that can support a variety of small projects.
+The `zero-liftsim` command line tool provides a simple entry point for running helpers such as documentation maintenance commands.